hutscape/palm/readme.md

 # Palm

-> Measure UV, temperature, humidity and barometric pressure outdoors on a keychain 🗝 hanging on a backpack 🎒.
+> Measure UV, temperature and humidity outdoors on a keychain 🗝 hanging on a backpack 🎒.

 > Users can sync the logged data from the keychain through their mobile phone/browser or press a button to display the current sensor values.

 - **Wireless:**	BLE
-- **Sensors:**	`VEML6075` for UV and `BME280` for temperature, humidity and barometric pressure
+- **Sensors:**	`VEML6075` for UV and `Si7021` for temperature and humidity
 - **Power:**	`CR2032` [coin cell with on-off switch](https://www.adafruit.com/product/1871)
 - **Processor:**	`NRF52` on [Adafruit Bluefruit LE](https://www.adafruit.com/product/2661)
 - **Firmware:**	[Arduino NRF52](https://github.com/sandeepmistry/arduino-nRF5)